Discover the Versatility of Lobster Meat in Various Dishes

 Prepare the Dressing:

-In a small bowl, whisk together the extra-virgin olive oil, white wine vinegar, Dijon mustard, honey, salt, and black pepper.
+Whisk together the extra-virgin olive oil, white wine vinegar, Dijon mustard, honey, salt, and black pepper in a small bowl.
 Set the dressing aside.

 Make the Salad:

-In a large bowl, combine the cooked lobster meat, mayonnaise, fresh lemon juice, chopped celery, and chopped chives.
+Combine the cooked lobster meat, mayonnaise, fresh lemon juice, chopped celery, and chopped chives in a large bowl.

 To Serve: